mygithubwisdom/ATC-Wisdom-devops-Nginxproject/README.md

 ## Steps to Deploy

 1. **Create an EC2 Instance**:
-   - Launch a new instance on AWS with the above configuration.
+   - I Launched a new instance on AWS with the above configuration.
-   - Ensure proper security group settings to allow SSH and HTTP traffic (Ports 22 and 80).
+   - I setup my security group settings to allow SSH and HTTP traffic (Ports 22 and 80).

 2. **Install NGINX**:
    - SSH into the instance using the `.pem` file:
      ```bash
      ssh -i "your-key.pem" ubuntu@<instance-public-ip>
      ```
-   - Update packages and install NGINX:
+   - Updated packages and install NGINX:
      ```bash
      sudo apt update
      sudo apt install nginx -y